Find Affordable College Courses

 Houston, TX

 You’ll be in good company if you decide to attend University of Houston.
 It ranked #4 on our 2023 Best Value Child Development & Family Studies Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of Houston, UH is a public school with a fairly large student population.
+Located in the city of Houston, UH is a public school with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at UH are $21,891 a year.
+UH undergraduate students pay an average of $21,891 in tuition and fees each year.
 After completing their Bachelor's Degree, human development graduates from UH carry an average student debtload of $22,994.

 Full Human Development & Family Studies at New Mexico State University - Main Campus Report